nestordemeure/abuse_checklist/README.md

 ### Model System & Variables

-This tool uses a comprehensive multi-model system with **a separate [logistic regression](https://en.wikipedia.org/wiki/Logistic_regression) model for every possible combination of variables**.
+This tool uses a comprehensive multi-model system with **a separate [Firth's penalized logistic regression](https://en.wikipedia.org/wiki/Logistic_regression#Firth's_correction) model for every possible combination of variables**.

 When you enter information, the system automatically selects the exact model trained on that specific combination of variables.
 This ensures accurate probability estimates even when some information is missing.

+Firth's method applies penalization to reduce bias in small sample sizes and handle separation problems, making it more reliable than standard logistic regression for clinical data.

 We use seven clinical variables:
 1. **Antidepressants** - Currently taking antidepressants